 Setting project options

-You can use project options to modify the behavior of SQL Compare.
-For example, you can set SQL Compare to ignore certain objects even if they're different, or so it doesn't script certain properties for deployment (such as the collation order on columns).
+The project configuration options enable you to modify the behavior of SQL Data Compare.
+For example, you can set an option so that SQL Data Compare ignores certain objects even if they are different, or so that it does not script certain properties for deployment (such as the collation order on columns).

 When you create a new project, you should run the comparison with the default options, then review your comparison results.
-However, if your database is on a SQL Server with case-sensitive sort order, you must select the Use case sensitive object definition option.
-When you have reviewed your comparison results, you may want to consider changing some of the options.
+However, if your database is on a SQL Server with case-sensitive sort order, you must select the Treat items as case sensitive option.
+When you have reviewed your comparison results, you may then want to consider changing some of the options.

 The options you set are saved for each project, and are modified on the Project Configuration dialog box.

-To make the current selection of options your defaults, click Save as my defaults.
-These saved defaults will be used for all new projects.
-To restore your defaults after making changes, click My Defaults.
+To save the current selection of options as your defaults, click Save As My Defaults.
+To restore your defaults, click My Defaults.
+The saved defaults will be used for all new projects.

-To reset all the options to their original settings, click Redgate defaults.
-The default options for a project are as follows:
+To reset all the options to their original settings, click Red Gate Defaults.
+The default options for a comparison project are as follows: